 Programs & Events

 The diocese offers camping and mission experiences for children, youth, and adult leaders.
-Camp EDOW holds Junior Camp (rising 4th-6th graders) and Middle Camp (rising 7th-9th graders).
+Camp EDOW joins EDOM and Claggett Center to bring weeklong camp programs for rising 2nd grade to recently graduated high school seniors.
 On the Appalachia Service Project mission trip, youth (ages 14-19) and adults help make homes warmer, safer and drier.
 Close to home, Youth and Family Service Day involves young people in the effort against hunger and homelessness in their own communities.

 The Diocese of Washington summer camp program promotes the spiritual and emotional development of children, youth, and young adults through the fostering of a safe and positive environment for all.
 This year, EDOW is partnering with the Episcopal Diocese of Maryland and the Claggett Center to bring weeklong camp programs in the rolling hills of Frederick County, MD for our youth, from rising 2nd grade to recently graduated high school seniors.